Flux.2 Klein: Three New Models for Real-Time Image Generation

 How should teams structure workflows around Klein on RunDiffusion?

 A common pattern is to standardize on 4B (distilled) for exploration, then reserve 9B runs for shortlists or final approvals.
-Teams can share prompts and reference images inside the same RunDiffusion workspace so results stay consistent.
+Teams can share prompts and reference images inside the same RunDiffusion Runnit Boards (shared workflows) so results stay consistent.
 You can also mix Klein with other models in separate runs, using Klein for speed-sensitive steps (ideation, thumbnails) and heavier models only where the extra cost or latency is justified.

 Futuristic studio scene visualizing the Flux.2 Klein 4B and 9B model family as glowing geometric cores, with neon trails showing speed and quality while engineers review generated images.

-A conceptual view of the Flux.2 Klein 4B and 9B base and distilled variants, highlighting the balance between speed, quality, and model size.
+A conceptual view of the Flux.2 Klein 4B and 9B base and distilled variant

 Flux.2 Klein Variants at a Glance